sqlxpert/aws-tag-sched-ops/readme.md

     * Tags are ignored when deleting EC2 images and snapshots.
 Limit EC2 image and snapshot deletion privileges -- even Ec2TagSchedOpsDelete -- to highly-trusted IAM users and roles.

     * In RDS, an IAM user or role that can add specific tags can add _any other_ tags in the same request.
-Limit RDS tagging privileges -- even the policies provided here -- to highly-trusted users and roles.
+The provided policies prevent this with <code>Deny</code> statements, which have the effect of blocking legitimate RDS database and/or snapshot tagging privileges, if you have granted any.

 ## Advanced Installation